Style

 When using Shadow DOM, both the stylesheet and DOM will NOT be modified.
 Instead, the CSS will automatically be isolated by nature of the browser's shadow DOM CSS isolation feature.
 This isolates the component's DOM from the parent's styles, causing guaranteed CSS isolation.
 Keep in mind, however, it creates a new "open shadow root" DOM node, and prevents global styles (e.g. regular link tags) from being applied.
 If you prefer using shadow DOM for components, you can share base-style across shared Style components (browsers should notice repeated duplicate shadow DOM sheet insertions and should be optimized accordingly).

-div.alert { color: green } in a component named name="HelloBtn" that has been imported with namespace="mylib" would result in the following, fully-prefixed rule: mylib-HelloBtn a { color: blue }
+div.alert { color: green } in a component named name="HelloBtn" that has been imported with namespace="mylib" would result in the following, fully-prefixed rule: mylib-HelloBtn a { color: green }

 isolate-class - Force "isolate class" feature to be on, even if the component is not in a vanish-based rendering mode. component itself.
 This will work for both "regular" and "shadow" rendering mode.
 For example, in regular rendering mode, if you have the CSS :host { color: red } in a component named name="MyChart" that has been imported with namespace="mylib", then it would create the following, fully-prefixed CSS rule: mylib-MyChart { color: red } :host - Use the ":host" pseudo-element to select the component itself.
 This will work for both "regular" and "shadow" rendering mode.
 For example, in regular rendering mode, if you have the CSS :host { color: red } in a component named name="MyChart" that has been imported with namespace="mylib", then it would create the following, fully-prefixed CSS rule: mylib-MyChart { color: red }